 The Types of Mountains

 Generally, mountains be classified as: fold mountains, block mountains, dome mountains, and volcanic mountains.
 Plateau mountains, uplifted passive margins, and hotspot mountains are also sometimes considered.

-- Fold mountains — the most common type, formed when two or more tectonic plates collide.
+- Fold mountains — the most common type, they form when two or more tectonic plates collide.

 - Block mountains (or fault-block) — formed through geological processes pushing some rocks up and others down.

 - Dome mountains — formed as a result of hot magma pushing beneath the crust.

 - Volcanic mountains — also known by a simpler name: volcanoes.

 - Other types of mountains sometimes included in classifications are plateau mountains, uplifted passive margins, and hotspot mountains.

 Fold mountain chains can spread over thousands of kilometers — we’re talking about the Himalayas, the Alps, the Rockies, the Andes — all the big boys.
 They’re also relatively young (another reason they’re so tall, as they haven’t been thoroughly eroded), but that’s “young” in geological terms — we’re still talking about tens of millions of years.

 When two plates collide, several things can happen.
 For instance, if one plate is denser than the other (oceanic plates are typically denser because of the type of rocks that make up the plate), a process called subduction will start: the heavier one will slowly glide beneath the lighter one.
 If they have relatively similar densities, then they will start to crumple up, driving movement upwards.

 This process is called orogeny (giving birth to mountains) and it generally takes millions of years for it to complete.
 Many of today’s fold mountains are still developing as the tectonic process unfolds.
 The process doesn’t occur on tectonic edges — sometimes the mountain-generating fold process can take place well inside a tectonic plate.

 Block mountains (or fault-block mountains)

-Whereas the previous category was all about folds, this one is all about faults; geological faults, that is.
+While the previous category was all about folds, this one is all about faults: geological faults, that is.